ANNUAL REPORT

 Part Time staff

-Katie Mockridge has now being appointed company director, and Gary Bowld remains as the Registered Manager.
+Katie Mockridge (RNA) remains as the General Manager and a Company Director, and Gary Bowld (BSc, MSc) as the Registered Manager.
 They are based at the Step by Step office at Sarum, in Dawlish.
 They both work one day a week from home but the office is staffed Monday to Friday 9am to 5pm.
 Gary is also part of the 24 hour on-call team.

 Katie and Gary both hold the Registered Managers Award.
 Katie holds the 7303 City and Guilds training certificate and the CTTLs Teachers qualification.
 Gary is also a trained NVQ assessor.
 Gary has also completed the IOSHH Health and Safety course and the Level 3 Award in Education and Training.
-Katie and Gary both continue to provide some of the in-house training.

-Kirsty Poole is the deputy manager.
+Kirsty Poole is the Deputy Manager.
 Kirsty supports Katie and Gary with all aspects of managing the company on a daily basis and plays a large role in the organisation and delivery of all staff training, the majority of which is provided ‘in house’.
 Kirsty has the Level 3 award in Education and Training, and the NVQ level 3 and 4 in Business Management.
 Kirsty is also responsible for administration for Harbuck Housing which is based at the Step by Step office.

 Both Katie and Kirsty also hold an NVQ in ‘Housing and Property Letting’.